nagyzsolthun/click2speech/README.md

-WebReader
+Press & Speech
 ===============

-a tool for reading content of webpages to help people with vision disability browsing the web
+Chrome plugin that helps people with vision disabilities browsing the web.

+Navigate between paragraphs using the arrow keys or the mouse pointer, and press spacebar or click to read the highlighted element.
+You can also use the selection mechenism built in Chrome.